 Celebrating 25 years of feminist art for social change

-Please Note: Hopscotch House will be open Wednesdays through Sundays in February to conserve energy.
+In December, Hopscotch House will be open Wednesdays through Sundays to conserve energy.

-This means that the maximum retreat in February is five days.
+The maximum retreat for December is five days.

-For further information about individual and group retreats at Hopscotch, please begin by clicking here.
+For further information about all retreats at Hopscotch House, please begin by clicking here.

 The mission of the Kentucky Foundation for Women is to promote positive social change by supporting varied feminist expression in the arts.
 When women and girls advance, so does Kentucky.

 Two Grant Programs: Each year the Foundation awards $200,000 to feminist artists and allied organizations in Kentucky through two grant programs: Artist Enrichment and Art Meets Activism.

 Retreats and Residencies at Hopscotch provide time and space for feminist social change artists, activists and allies to explore new ideas and artistic expressions, deepen understanding of feminism and advance creative change.

 The KFW Hot Flash: E-News for Everyone: Weekly and Special Edition emails include announcements, community member news, and opportunities for artists, activists and allies.

 Creating and sharing resources about feminism and social change: Check out the KFW Feminist Timeline.
 Have fun taking the Women’s History Quiz to test your knowledge.
 If you don’t know all the answers, don’t worry, see the Answers to the Women’s History Quiz, and learn more about our foremothers.
 If you visit Hopscotch House, be sure to spend time in the Library there, which offers a wide variety of websites, books, articles, and artwork on feminism and activism.